 A few studies have suggested that as much as 55 percent of communication comes from body language alone, another 38 percent comes through tone of voice, and seven percent of what you communicate is based on your word choice (1).

 Wellnite Video Appointments

 At Wellnite, we are aware that a majority of our members are intimidated by their scheduled video appointments.
 This is why we want to give you a few helpful tips on how to build your video call confidence.

 Tips To Build Your Video Call Confidence

 Write down exactly why you are afraid of a video call — Most people have a fear of speaking with a stranger.
-It could also be a self-esteem issue or shyness.
+It could also be a self-esteem issue or shyness (You can check out my blog post, "Is It Shyness?
+Or Is It Social Anxiety?").
 For me, I am sometimes afraid of taking video calls because my house is a mess and I don’t want the people in my meetings to see how much of a slob I am.
 It's also my anxiety.

 Know that your video call anxiety is not just you — Many people have it.
 In fact, statistics have shown that the millennial generation prefers e-mail or texting as their main form of communication.

 Start video chats with friends and family members— This provides a more informal call but also it helps you become comfortable being in front of a camera.
 Facetime is a great way to start.